 “Oh, just back home.
-Back to work tomorrow.”
+Back to work on Monday.”

-He didn’t seem to take in her answer.
-His eyes searched her face with that same intensity that had struck her the night before.
-He was close to her; close enough that it almost seemed he might lean forward and kiss her.
+He didn’t seem to register her answer.
+His eyes searched her face.
+He was close enough that it almost seemed he might lean forward and kiss her.
 Her pulse began to race.
-She looked down, feeling exposed in the concentrated focus of his dark gaze.
+She looked down, flustered by his nearness and the concentrated focus of his gaze.

 “Will you come back before you go and say goodbye?” he asked.

 “Yes -- but where’s your camp?
 How will I find you?”